Trend Innovations Holding, Inc - GuruFocus.com

-LAS VEGAS, NV, April 25, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – Trend Innovations Holding, Inc. (TREN, Financial) (“Trend” or the “Company”), a technology holdings company specializing in acquiring, creating, and developing innovative and advanced technologies utilizing artificial intelligence (AI) as well as providing a host of Information Technology consulting services, today announced that its Board of Directors has appointed Kenneth L. Waggoner as Trend’s Chief Executive Officer (CEO) effective immediately.
-Trend has named Mr. Waggoner to head the Company’s day-to-day operations and provide its strategic direction and corporate focus.
+LAS VEGAS, NV / ACCESSWIRE / April 25, 2023 / Trend Innovations Holding, Inc. (OTCQB:TREN) ("Trend" or the "Company"), a technology holdings company specializing in acquiring, creating, and developing innovative and advanced technologies utilizing artificial intelligence (AI) as well as providing a host of Information Technology consulting services, today announced that its Board of Directors has appointed Kenneth L. Waggoner as Trend's Chief Executive Officer (CEO) effective immediately.
+Trend has named Mr. Waggoner to head the Company's day-to-day operations and provide its strategic direction and corporate focus.

 Mr. Waggoner has 45 years of experience in management, business operations, and law.
 He is a well-known attorney and recognized leader in the biotechnology, telecommunications, and chemical petroleum industries.
 Now, he will apply his business expertise to strengthen Trend's management team and its focus on product development and product pipeline.